kknb1982/pands-project/README.md

      plt.close()

 ### 3.2.7 Create histograms coloured by species
-Without being able to visually separate the different species of iris in the histogram plots it is difficult to tell which, if an, variables offer discrimination.
-Therefore, I used Seaborn to create further histograms coloured by "species".
-I used a `for` loop to create each histogram in turn and an `if` statement to ensure graphs for all variables bar the species were created.
+Without being able to visually separate the different species of iris in the histogram plots it is difficult to tell which, if any, variables offer discrimination.
+Therefore, I used Seaborn [[4]](https://seaborn.pydata.org/) to create further histograms coloured by "species".
+I used a `for` loop to create each histogram in turn [[10]](https://www.w3schools.com/python/python_for_loops.asp) and an `if` statement to ensure graphs for all variables bar the species were created [[11](https://www.w3schools.com/python/python_conditions.asp).

   def gethisto():
     for name in datafields:
         if name != species:

- In order to create the histogram I used Seaborn's `histplot` method with the following options:
+ In order to create the histogram I used Seaborn's `histplot` method with the following options [[26]](https://seaborn.pydata.org/generated/seaborn.histplot.html?highlight=histplot):
  * data source of the data as the dataframe,
  * x- axis data as the variable being called in the `for` loop,
  * hue (which colours the plot) by the species